PCA Sim Racing is free to join for active PCA Members, Associate Members, and PC Juniors, so make sure your PCA membership is active.

-Step 2.
-Next, determine if you have computer resources that will work, or if you’ll need to purchase some additional hardware.
+Determine if you already have computer resources that will work, or if you’ll need to purchase some additional hardware.

 The sim racing equipment you need to start in racing can be very modest.
-One of our Series 5 Class Champions raced from his laptop!
 But like all things racing, there is equipment to fit whatever you want to spend.
-But unlike a common misconception, you don’t need to invest heavily to get started.
-Have hardware questions?
-Send your question to us.
+It is a common misconception that you need to invest heavily to get started.
+You don’t.

-There are several options available from a short trial to a full year subscription.
-Look here for the available options.
+There are several options available from a short trial to a full-year subscription.